-While installing a colorbond fence is a quite technical and stressful affair, it is, at the same time, not so technical and stressful that you cannot get it done by yourself – should you have the basic expertise, tools, and time required.
+While installing Colorbond fencing is a quite technical and stressful affair that may be best left to professionals, it is, at the same time, not so technical and stressful that you cannot get it done by yourself – should you have the basic expertise, tools, and time required.

 You would, of course, have to have the knowledge of the materials needed and where to purchase them.
 Another thing to consider is regarding complexity.
 As mentioned at the beginning of the post, certain conditions may increase complexity of installation.

 And while installation can be carried out by anybody, certain terrains and conditions make it tougher, and at this point it may be more advisable to hire an expert.

 For the non-complex terrains and conditions these are the basic components you need and steps to take in the installation process.